 One morning Tim was rather full; his head felt heavy which made him shake.

-He fell from a ladder and broke his skull, so they carried him home, his corpse to wake.
+He fell from a ladder and broke his skull, so they carried him home, his corpse

 They wrapped him up in a linen sheet, and layed him out on top of the bed